-Although some people are born with disability, many people acquire a disability.
-For example, people may have acquired a disability through a workplace incident or car accident, and people may develop a disability as they age.
-There is a strong relationship between age and disability, as people grow older, there is a greater tendency to develop conditions which cause disability, as identified in the table below.
+Although some people are born with disability, many people acquire disability.
+For example, a person may acquire a disability through a workplace incident or car accident, or may develop a disability as they age.
+There is a strong relationship between age and disability; as people grow older, there is a greater tendency to develop conditions which cause disability, as identified in the table below.

 4 years and under